Sponsors for the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest

 Faith Boutcher, BN, MSc, RN

 Faith Boutcher is the director of Academic Education and Interprofessional Education, the Centre for Education and Knowledge Exchange in Aging, at Baycrest.
 She received her undergraduate degree in nursing from Memorial University of Newfoundland in 1987 and a Masters of Science, with a specialty in psychiatric/mental health nursing, from the Faculty of Nursing, University of Toronto in 1992.
 She is also a 2008 Fellow of the EXTRA program, Canadian Health Services Research Foundation.
-Faith provides administrative oversight for the Baycrest Centre for Learning, Research and Innovation in Long-Term Care.
+Faith provides administrative oversight for The Program.

 Faith is an experienced advanced practice nurse in mental health and has held administrative positions in professional practice, research and education.
 She holds appointments with the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto and the School of Nursing, Faculty of Health Sciences, McMaster University.
 Her clinical expertise and scholarly activity is in the areas of clinical research integration, interprofessional education and care and professional practice.